-The indicators presented here correspond with the sustainability strategies highlighted in the CMAP Sustainability Planning White Paper, but are not meant to serve as a definitive list.
+The indicators presented here correspond with the sustainability strategies highlighted in CMAP's Sustainability Planning White Paper, but are not meant to serve as a definitive list.
 Communities may choose to modify the indicators included in this guide to better fit their specific goals and available data.
 In developing the list of recommended indicators, CMAP reviewed the STAR Community Rating System, LEED for Neighborhood Development rating system, and many other sustainability plans in the region and beyond.
 Communities may find it useful to peruse these documents in developing a catered list of their own indicators.
-Input on the recommended sustainability indicators list was sought from many groups, such as the CMAP Environment and Natural Resources Working Committee, the Prairie State Local Government Sustainability Network, GreenTown conference participants, Seven Generations Ahead, and the Metropolitan Mayors Caucus (the latter two organizations were a part of the project team to develop this document and the Sustainability Planning White Paper).
+Input on the recommended sustainability indicators list was sought from many groups, such as CMAP's Environment and Natural Resources Working Committee, the Prairie State Local Government Sustainability Network, GreenTown conference participants, Seven Generations Ahead, and the Metropolitan Mayors Caucus (the latter two organizations were a part of the project team to develop this document and the Sustainability Planning White Paper).

-Table 1 represents CMAP's priority list of indicators for the region's communities to monitor at the local level.
+Table 1: Recommended Sustainability Indicators represents CMAP's priority list of indicators for the region's communities to monitor at the local level.
 The recommended indicators align with the sustainability strategies discussed in the Sustainability Planning White Paper and focus on indicators that are easiest to measure and collect across a span of time.
-When available, communities can use Table 1 datasets and sources, such as CMAP's Land Use Inventory or the American Community Survey, to collect the information.
+When available, the table lists datasets and sources, such as CMAP's Land Use Inventory or the American Community Survey, that communities can use to collect the information.
 A number of the recommended sustainability indicators are not collected by a third party, and require communities to perform independent data collection.
 The table provides guidance to communities on how they can go about obtaining data that is not otherwise readily available.
 Data collection for these indicators can require significant staff time to compile and analyze, but others can be easily requested from service providers such as waste haulers and energy utility companies.

-Table 2 illustrates that indicators do not necessarily need to have a one-to-one correlation with sustainability topics.
+Table 2: Sustainability Indicators by Core Topic illustrates that indicators do not necessarily need to have a one-to-one correlation with sustainability topics.
 In fact, one indicator may provide insight on a number of topic areas.

 Table 1.
-Recommended sustainability indicators
+Recommended Sustainability Indicators